-Samuel was the first child of the pastor Jedidiah Morse, who was also famous.
-He is known as the Father of American Geography.
+Samuel F. B. Morse was born in Charlestown, Massachusetts, in 1791.
+He was the first child of the pastor Jedidiah Morse, who was also known as the Father of American Geography.
 Jedidiah wrote a text book called "Geography Made Easy" in 1784.
 It was the first geography published in the United States and went through over twenty-five editions.
 His geographies often referred to the Scriptures in describing the earth's formation and geographic history.
 His son, Samuel, first attended Philips Academy, and then went on to Yale where he studied religious philosophy, and mathematics.
 He also attended lectures on electricity.

-Samuel supported himself by painting portraits.
-Sadly, his wife died when he was out of town.
+He supported himself by painting portraits.

+When his wife died, he was out of town.
 Consequently, she was dead and buried before he even knew what happened.
-This traumatic experience impressed upon him the importance of being able to communicate quickly.
+This sad fact must have impressed upon him the importance of being able to communicate quickly.
 After his parents also died, he was so overcome with grief that he went to Europe to reflect upon God's purpose in his life.
 On the return trip, he was captivated by a discussion of new experiments in electromagnetism.
 At that time he reflected: ""If the presence of electricity can be made visible in any part of the circuit, I see no reason why intelligence may not be transmitted by electricity."
 Perhaps it was God Who placed this idea in his mind for the Bible states: "Many are the plans in a man's heart, but it is the Lord's purpose that prevails."
 (Proverbs 19:21).
 It now seems obvious that God was redirecting the life of Samuel Morse to make a more important contribution to the world than merely painting pictures.
 In 1837 he had perfected the "telegraph" and applied for a patent.
-As we mentioned earlier, he also was involved in developing the "Morse Code" which is still being used today.
+As you know, he also was involved in developing the "Morse Code" which was used on his telegraph wires then, and is still being used today.

 Because Morse was a poor man, he needed money to string telegraph wires so that his invention could be used.
 When he sought funding from the government, however, the task seemed impossible.
 Many in congress considered his invention to be ridiculous.
 Morse, however, consoled himself by saying: "The only gleam of hope, and I cannot underrate it, is from confidence in God.
 When I look upward it calms any apprehension for the future, and I seem to hear a voice saying: 'If I clothe the lilies of the field, shall I not also clothe you?'
 Here is my strong confidence, and I will wait patiently for the direction of Providence."